VIRGO Data Products

 Revised Characterization and new absolute value of TSI

 .
 The situation with DIARAD is different and the higher value is not due to the illumination of the porecision aperture, but due to the fact that the electrical heater does not cover the same area as the radiation, which produces a large non-equivalence not taken into account.
 A detailed calculation of this effect is also presented in the aide-memoire.
-The final result of this re-evaluation of the characterization of both type of radiometers yields a reduction of the absolute value of VIRGO TSI by 0.9957789.
-This factor is represented by the right hand scale of Fig. 2.1 and can be used to multiply the the VIRGO TSI values of the hourly and daily data files.
+The final result of this re-evaluation of the characterization of both type of radiometers yields an absolute value of VIRGO TSI which is about 5.8 Wm-2 or 0.42% lower than the original scale.
+During the last minimum VIRGO TSI on the new scale amounts to 1359.66 ± 2.47 Wm-2 which is within less than half the uncertainty equal to the value of TIM of 1360.52 Wm-2.

 Anklin, M., Fröhlich, C., Finsterle, W. Crommelynck, D. A. and Dewitte, S.; 1998, Assessment of Degradation of VIRGO Radiometers Onboard SOHO, Metrologia 35, pp. 685-688, 1999.